DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

 		"ConnectionString": "Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=EFCoreTestDB;Integrated Security=True;MultipleActiveResultSets=True"
 	}
 	```

+    > **!NOTE:** The Security System requires [Multiple Active Result Sets](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/enabling-multiple-active-result-sets) in EF Core-based applications connected to the MSSql database.
+We do not recommend that you remove “MultipleActiveResultSets=True;“ from the connection string or set the MultipleActiveResultSets parameter to false.

 - Register HttpContextAccessor in the `ConfigureServices` method to access [HttpContext](https://docs.microsoft.com/en-us/dotnet/api/system.web.httpcontext?view=netframework-4.8) in controller constructors.